 Saving Music's Future

-The mission of the United Music Foundation is to preserve and valorize endangered recorded musical heritage and to make it available to the public.
+The mission of the United Music Foundation is to preserve, enhance and spotlight endangered musical recording heritage, and to make it available to the public.

 Unlike the masterpieces of painting, sculpture, and architecture that have come down through history, the lifespan of audio recordings is very limited.

 According to UNESCO, countless recordings of inestimable value have already disappeared, and we only have 10 to 15 years left to transfer available audiovisual recordings to digital media to prevent their loss.